- November 15, 2018: Toby Groves

 - February 22, 2011: Bethany McLean

 Charles Swenson, USC Professor of Accounting, spoke about the Tax Cuts and Jobs Act of 2017 which was the most significant change in federal income tax laws since 1986.
-He summarized the law changes and discussed how these changes will affect individuals and businesses.
+He summarized the tax law changes and discussed how these changes affect all taxpayers - business, individuals and estates and trusts.
+Swenson noted that it is generally a tax cut but some taxpayers will experience tax increases.
+The changes leave uncertainty because regulations are in process and it is unclear if states will adopt the changes as well.
 To view lecture slides, click here.

 Dr. Swenson is an expert in state and local taxation and has taught taxation courses for the last 30 years.
 A California CPA, he has testified numerous times before the California legislature and the City of Los Angeles on tax policy issues.